ZAHON/qwik-primitives/packages/primitives/src/components/collapsible/README.md

 ### Content

 The component that contains the collapsible content.
-Must be rendered inside `Collapsible.Panel`.
+Must be nested inside `Collapsible.Panel`.
 This component is based on the `div` element.

 | Prop    | Type                | Default | Description                                                                                                                                                                                                                             |
 | ------- | ------------------- | ------- | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |